robkinyon/dbix-class/docs/what_is_resultset.markdown

 The template can no longer interact with the database, even by mistake.

 **NOTE**: HRI is also a performance boost.
 It's usually 1-2%, but sometimes significantly higher.
 But, you're left with just arrays and hashes.
-DBIx::Class is a *programmer performance* boost; don't be too quick to discard that.
+DBIC is a *programmer performance* boost; don't be too quick to discard that.

 # Going beyond the search #

 At the beginning, we discussed how the resultset is a query generator.
-This is most evident in how you update or delete rows through DBIx::Class.
+This is most evident in how you update or delete rows through `DBIx::Class`.
 You can call update or delete on the Row objects, if that's appropriate.
 But, if you need to update or delete multiple rows at once, then a resultset is more appropriate.
 Given the following resultset:
 ```perl
 my $rs = $schema->resultset('Artist')->search({
     'producer.name' => 'John',